 The following day I was alerted by a radio call from Joe Nucilli of the Facilities Department that there was a group of vultures hanging out near the swamp between Catch the Wind and Explore the Wild.
 I was on my way.

-As I walked upon the scene, there were Turkey Vultures circling above and a small group of Black Vultures in the trees; there was something dead in the swamp.
+As I walked up to the scene, there were Turkey Vultures circling above and a small group of Black Vultures in the trees; there was something dead in the swamp.

 Looking closer, I noticed one of the vultures next to a drain pipe which is close to the base of the dike that supports the trail.
 The bird was feeding on a carcass, a Raccoon.

 Turkey Vultures often find a carcass, but it’s the Black Vultures that usually finish off the animal.
 Turkey Vultures have a highly development olfactory nerve (they can smell well) and it’s usually the smell that draws them in to a dead animal; the Black Vultures follow them in.

 Vultures usually hang out in groups in search of carrion and perch together in trees at a kill site or at their night-time roosts.
 One of the hazards inherent in these large birds traveling and roosting in groups can be seen in the image below.